Apply to Become a Katie's Krops Grower

 Here is what you need to know:

 - Applications for all types of vegetable gardens, such as a container garden if you live in a city, or a vegetable garden located in your neighborhood or at your school, will be considered.
 The grower decides where the garden will be grown.
+If you apply to start a Katie's Krops Garden at your school you must demonstrate how the garden will be cared for over the summer.
+School gardens must be tended to and harvested through out the summer.

 What is required of our growers?